 Urine testing for ketosis can be done by peeing on a urine strip, which then changes color to indicate ketone levels.
 These are very affordable and can usually be purchased online or at your local pharmacy.

 Urine test strips tend to be most accurate within the first few days of keto dieting.
-One study found that after 24 hours of following the keto diet, urinary acetoacetate levels showed a moderate correlation with BHB levels.
+One study found that after 24 hours of following the keto diet, urinary acetoacetate levels showed a moderate correlation with BHB ketone levels in the blood plasma.
 The same relationship was found for testing breath acetone levels as well (another method of tracking ketosis).

 Unfortunately, both urine test strips and acetone breath meters tend to become less accurate as the person accumulates more time in ketosis.
 This is because our bodies become more efficient at using and holding onto acetoacetate (keeping it from being excreted) and turning it into BHB as we continue following the keto diet.

 To avoid any frustration with breath or urine ketone testing, I recommend using a blood ketone meter that tests BHB levels directly.
-This is the gold standard of ketone measuring, providing you with a definitive answer to two crucial questions: Am I in ketosis?
+This is the gold standard for measuring plasma ketones, providing a definitive answer to two crucial questions: Am I in ketosis?
 If so, is it a mild, moderate, or deep level of ketosis?

 When testing acetoacetate levels in your urine, for example, simply check to see if you have lower ketone levels in your urine over time.
 If this occurs as you continue to follow the keto diet, then it is likely that ketone production isn’t actually going down.
 Instead, this indicates that the body is producing more BHB and using acetoacetate more efficiently.